 The Independent Living Advisor will support you to go through your employer’s liability insurers, you must follow their guidance throughout the redundancy process to stay insured should there be any dispute arise.

-The Independent Living Advisor will also confirm with the social worker date and reason for the direct payment stopping, (for Middlesbrough they will also notify Penderels Trust)
+The Independent Living Advisor will also confirm with the social worker date and reason for the direct payment stopping.

 IF the existing employer is no longer available DAD will need to establish who will provide instruction until redundancy resolved this could be next of kin or social worker.